 The same principal applies to PPC.
 You need to be very careful what keywords you chose or you will be paying for a lot of poor quality visitors you can’t convert or you will have some well qualified visitors, but not very many of them.
 The key is to find the right collection of keywords that are both relevant to your business and have enough search volume to make PPC a viable channel for your business.
 If you chose very specific keywords, but Google determines there isn’t enough people searching for them, you will get the status Low search volume.
 See my article titled The keyword conundrum.

 If you have little or no previous search engine advertising experience or historical data to work with, finding that collection of relevant keywords with enough search volume, can be time-consuming and expensive.
 It means you will need to discover these important keywords through research and experimentation.
 Keyword tools are configured to produce broad-match keywords, which can be very inefficient and expensive if used incorrectly.
-There is no substitute for an AdWords or Analytics account with a rich history of visitor information, including meaningful conversion data.
+There is no substitute for an AdWords account with a rich history of visitor information, including meaningful conversion data.

 Over the past few years, Google has introduced several new features designed to decrease their expenses and increase their profits.
 One of these is the keyword status Low search volume.
 This means that there aren’t enough searches for that keyword and you need to use a keyword with a broader reach.
 Unfortunately, that broader reach is also less relevant to your target market.
 Keep in mind that most search queries are only four words or less.
 If you have to use up some of those words just to get you into the conversation, it can be very difficult to accurately describe what you offer.

 Here is another perspective.
 You may be able to describe exactly what you offer in 3-4 words, but if there aren’t enough searches for those terms, Google will not show your ad and you will have invested a lot of time, effort and expense planning a party no one will come to.
 It’s like having a beautiful retail store in the wrong part of town.